graffiti75/SkillPulseReact/README.md

 ![App running on Mobile device Pixel 8a](https://raw.githubusercontent.com/graffiti75/SkillPulseReact/refs/heads/master/media/Screen%20Recording%202026-02-04%20at%2017.21.19.gif)

+## Android

+This app also was developed in Android.
+Please chech the Android implementation [here](https://github.com/graffiti75/SkillPulse).

 ## 📱 About

 SkillPulse is a production-ready task management application that allows users to create, edit, and manage tasks with advanced features like date/time scheduling, filtering, and data export.
 The app includes Firebase authentication and Firestore database integration for persistent data storage.